cjsissingh/join-the-siege/SOLUTION.md

 # Heron Coding Challenge - File Classifier

+## TL;DR
+- Using a 3 step process:
+    1. Infer from the filename
+    2. Extract content and classify using Gemini API
+    3. Send the whole file to Gemini API

+- Deployed to Vercel.
+- Test it: `curl -X POST -F 'file=@files/invoice_1.pdf' https://join-the-siege.vercel.app/classify_file`

 ## My Solution Overview

 To address the challenge of enhancing the initial file classifier, I've implemented a multi-layered solution that significantly improves its capabilities, particularly for handling poorly named files, adapting to new document types, and providing a more robust foundation for scaling.